Beersheba: Transportation

 The Be'er Sheva North University station is the terminus of the line to Dimona.
 All stations of Israel Railways can be accessed from Beersheba using transfer stations in Tel Aviv and Lod.
 Until 2012, the railway line to Beersheba used a slow single-track configuration with sharp curves and many level crossings which limited train speed.
 Between 2004 and 2012 the line was double tracked and rebuilt using an improved alignment and all its level crossings were grade separated.
 The rebuilding effort cost NIS 2.8 billion and significantly reduced the travel time and greatly increased the train frequency to and from Tel Aviv and Kiryat Motzkin to Beersheba.
 In addition, Beersheba will be linked to Tel Aviv and Eilat by a new passenger and freight high-speed railway system.

+The Beersheba Light Rail is currently planned as a light rail system for the city of Beersheba and outlying communities.
 There have been plans for a light rail system in Beersheba for many years, and a light rail system appears in the master plan for the city.
 An agreement was signed for the construction of a light rail system in 1998, but was not implemented.
 In 2008, the Israeli Finance Ministry contemplated freezing the Tel Aviv Light Rail project and building a light rail system in Beersheba instead, but that did not happen.
 In 2014, mayor Ruvik Danilovich announced that the light rail system will be built in the city.
 In 2017, the Ministry of Transport gave the Beersheba municipality approval to proceed with preliminary planning on a light rail system.
+In August 2023, the light rail was officially approved.
+It is expected to be completed by 2033.